DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 **Cancellations / No-Shows**

-* Students can cancel appointments up to 1 hour before scheduled laser cut time.
+* Students can cancel appointments up to 2 hours before scheduled laser cut time.

-* Appointments will be cancelled if student does not show up 10 minutes into their appointment time and the rest of the student's appointments for the week will be cancelled.
+* Appointments will be cancelled if student does not show up 10 minutes into their appointment time.

 **Materials**